jeffreykegler/old_kollos/about.md

 ## Will Kollos be compatible with Marpa::R2?

 No.  Old features will only be kept based on their merits.
-Behavior won't be changed capriciously, but it will be changed if there is any good reason to do so.
+Behavior won't be changed whimsically, but it will be changed if there is any good reason to do so.

 ## What will happen to the SLIF?